Title: Editor and Publisher

 Michael A. “Mike” Sager, Editor and Publisher at The Sager Group LLC, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in Literary Journalism.

-Mr. Sager’s career in journalism and publishing spans more than four decades, marked by a commitment to literary excellence, cultural exploration and mentorship.
+Mr. Sager’s career in journalism and publishing spans more than four decades, and more than a dozen books, marked by a commitment to literary excellence, cultural exploration and mentorship.
 Since 2012, he has served as the editor and publisher of The Sager Group LLC, an independent hybrid publishing company based in La Jolla, California.
-Under his leadership, The Sager Group has published more than 150 books in a little more than a decade, earning a reputation for striking cover designs and innovative approaches to the publishing process.
+Under his leadership, The Sager Group has published more than 150 books, earning a reputation for striking cover designs, textbooks for women in journalism, preservation of great journalism of the past, and innovative approaches to the publishing process.

 Establishing his company at a pivotal moment for the magazine industry, Mr. Sager aimed to eliminate traditional gatekeepers and empower writers.
-His vision was informed by his own experience publishing five books with major houses and his desire to create new opportunities for authors.
-The Sager Group LLC is recognized for its traditional publishing model and for working with well-known writers, further cementing Mr. Sager’s status as a trusted figure among his peers.
+His vision was informed by his own experience publishing six books with major houses and his desire to empower authors to create new opportunities for themselves.
+The Sager Group LLC is recognized for working with both well-known writers and novices, and for its celebration and preservation of work produced during the late 20th Century’s Golden Age of Literary Journalism, further cementing Mr. Sager’s status as a trusted figure among his peers.

 Since 1990, Mr. Sager has also been a contributing editor and writer at large for Esquire magazine.
 He is widely regarded as a “writer’s writer,” known for immersive reporting that often involves living among unconventional communities to gain authentic insight into their lives.
-Notably, Mr. Sager spent six weeks embedded with a crack gang in Los Angeles and lived among members of the Aryan Nations.
+Notably, during his 47 years in the field, Mr. Sager spent six weeks embedded with a crack gang in Los Angeles, a refugee camp in the Gaza Strip, Aryan Nations troopers in Idaho, as well as high school students, street pimps, artsy heroin addicts on New York’s Lower East Side, and high school football players in American Samoa.
 These experiences have informed his self-identification as a literary anthropologist.

-From 1991 to 1997, Mr. Sager lent his expertise as a writer at large for GQ magazine, where he continued to develop his distinctive narrative style and contributed to the publication’s national profile.
-Earlier, he served as a contributing editor for Rolling Stone magazine between 1985 and 1991, producing influential stories that helped define his reputation for fearless reporting and cultural commentary.
+From 1991 to 1997, Mr. Sager lent his expertise to GQ as a writer at large, where he continued to develop his distinctive narrative style and contributed to the publication’s national profile.
+Earlier, between 1985 and 1991, he served as a contributing editor for Rolling Stone magazine, covering the Drug War and producing influential stories that helped define his reputation for fearless reporting and cultural commentary.

 Mr. Sager began his professional journey at The Washington Post in 1978 as a copy boy before being promoted to staff writer, a position he held until 1984.
 During this period, he broke several important stories, including one that led to a Senate investigation.
-His article ‘Hunting Marlon Brando’ in 1984 marked a significant breakthrough in his career.
+His article “Hunting Marlon Brando” published in 1986 in the Washington Post Magazine, marked a significant breakthrough in his career.

 In preparation for his future, Mr. Sager received an undergraduate degree in history and creative writing from Emory University in Atlanta, Georgia, conferred in 1978.
-While at Emory, he was active both academically and in extracurricular activities, serving as the president of Tau Epsilon Phi fraternity for two terms and as a managing editor of the student newspaper and editor of its literary magazine.
-Mr. Sager also completed an internship with Atlanta News Flash Creative Loafing from 1976 to 1978.
+While at Emory, he was active both academically and in extracurricular activities, walking on to the varsity soccer team as a freshman, serving as the president of Tau Epsilon Phi fraternity for two terms, as a managing editor of the student newspaper, and as editor of its literary magazine.
+In the spring of 1978, Mr. Sager completed an internship with the alternative weekly Creative Loafing which was to change his life.
+Though he moved to Washington, DC. in the fall of 1978 to attend Georgetown Law Center, his love of the craft of writing was the trump.
+He quit law school three weeks later to pursue a career in writing.

 Beyond his professional writing and publishing endeavors, Mr. Sager has contributed significantly to civic life and education.
-He helped establish the literary journalism major at the University of California, Irvine, a program where students assisted him in creating his first wiki page, and taught with Words Alive in San Diego when called upon.
-He also became known for collaborating on projects that serve broader communities, including his time working with a journalist wounded in Iraq to publish a sex manual for wounded warriors.
-Moreover, Mr. Sager has coached and managed several high school varsity basketball teams and has been recognized for providing grants to individuals pursuing creative or journalistic projects.
+He helped establish the literary journalism major at the University of California, Irvine, and volunteered to teach writing to at-risk youth with Words Alive in San Diego.
+He also became known for collaborating on projects that serve broader communities.
+Moreover, Mr. Sager has coached and managed youth soccer and basketball at every level.
+The Sager Group has been recognized for providing grants to individuals pursuing creative or journalistic projects.

 For more information, please visit: